spinkx/spinkx-content-marketing/readme.txt

 Content analytics as seen from dashboard or from content playlist helps you easily identify which is your most read content, so you could write more of similar nature. you just get to know your users mindset better.

 = 10.
 Run Video & Gif’s on your Sidebar or footer widget =
 Set an animated GIF file as your featured image and it appears on the sidebar widget as animated.
 This definitely attracts more eyeballs to your content post.

-Video play on sidebar coming soon!
+**New Features in Version 2.0**

+= 11.
+Youtube Video marketing and promotion on your site side bar now released with version 2.0 =

+= 12.
+Mobile Widget newly made in version 2.0 for enhanced visibility of posts on Mobile Devices.
+You can set this feature on/off from Widget Settings Page of the Plugin. =

 —